-Before she would resign, Commissioner Patte Atkins-Grad successfully managed to pull a few more bucks out of the City of Tamarac exposing everyone to the con artist she is.
+Before she would resign, Commissioner Patte Atkins-Grad successfully managed to pull a few more bucks out of the City of Tamarac.

-In the letter sent to the city just hours before the September 11th dedication ceremony, Commissioner Atkins-Grad couldn’t gracefully step down, but had to create a lie to accompany her resignation letter which demanded $8,000 “payable to me personally.”
+Commissioner Atkins-Grad couldn’t gracefully step down.
+In the letter sent to the city hours before the September 11th dedication ceremony, she demanded $8,000 “payable to me personally.”

-In her letter to the commission, she never mentions that it was the recall effort and the impending election that would soon be her demise.
+In her letter to the commission, she never mentions that the recall effort and the impending election would soon be her demise.
 Her exit strategy was her “serious medical issue.”

-Patte didn’t miss two weeks of commission meetings because she was at the hospital getting chemotherapy, or on bed rest.
+Patte didn’t miss two weeks of commission meetings because she was getting chemotherapy or on bed rest at the hospital.
 No, she was MIA because she had a Band-Aid on her nose.

 Spotted driving around town and at Home Depot, she flew to Colorado to visit her husband’s new grandchild while the commission was in budget meetings.